FOR SPONSOR INFORMATION CALL

 CELEBRATE BANDERA: EVENT OVERVIEW

 Last year Celebrate Bandera drew an estimated crowd of 25,000 to enjoy a family-oriented event full of the history and spirit of The Cowboy Capital of the World.
 At Celebrate Bandera they experienced a turn-of-the-century cattle drive as they watched Longhorns making their way down Main Street.
-The parade, cattle drive, chuck wagons, The Bandera Cattle Company, Buffalo Soldiers, and the Intertribal PowWow are many of the exciting events that are returning for Celebrate Bandera 2013.
-This year we also feature a Wild West Show, complete with Buffalo Bill, Calamity Jane, and Annie Oakley.
-This show is followed by the National Professional Bull Riders Challenge.
-Don't miss the fast and furious Cowboy Mounted Shooters!
+The parade, cattle drive, chuck wagons, The Bandera Cattle Company, Buffalo Soldiers, and the Intertribal PowWow are many of the exciting events that are returning for Celebrate Bandera 2016.
+This year we also feature the National Professional Bull Riders Challenge.
+Don't miss the Friday night Ranch Rodeo and the fast and furious Cowboy Mounted Shooters!
 The whole Labor Day weekend is filled with Arts and Crafts, re-enactments, and our special Cowboy Church services.
 The best part is that most of the events are free!
 There is plenty of music all weekend as local Bandera venues host the Kings of Western Swing dance series.

-Celebrate Bandera, in 12 short years, has become one of the rising stars among Texas events.
-We enjoy a great relationship with the media and have been featured in such magazines as True West, American Cowboy, Texas Highways, Southern Living, Country Living, Texas Hill Country, and the Hill Country Sun.
+Celebrate Bandera, in 15 short years, has become one of the rising stars among Texas events.
+We enjoy a great relationship with the media and have been featured in such magazines as True West, American Cowboy, Texas Highways, Southern Living, Country Living, Texas Hill Country, The Hill Country Current and the Hill Country Sun.
 Celebrate Bandera has also been featured in a number of Texas newspapers, including The San Antonio Express-News, the Austin American Statesman, the Houston Chronicle, the Dallas Morning News, and the Fort Worth Star-Telegram.
 Other media coverage includes national and local television and radio.

 In these tough economic times, it’s no secret people are traveling less and watching their pennies.
 Where are we going to find the 25,000 people who come to Bandera to spend their money during Labor Day weekend?
 In that Golden Circle of Austin, Houston, Corpus Christi, and San Antonio.
 That’s where our advertising dollars will go.
 People have not stopped driving; they just take shorter trips.
 People have not stopped spending money for family entertainment; they carefully budget their entertainment dollars.
 And Bandera is closer than the Grand Canyon and cheaper than Disney World.
 Celebrate Bandera gives you the biggest bang for your tourist advertising dollars.